 "Come quickly !
 I'm tasting stars!"

-During the regular tastings run by Cumbria’s Master Sommelier Stephen Wilcock the Borrowdale Hotel people have often asked about the origins of Champagne and how it became the wine of celebration.
-So with the Royal wedding just around the corner and a good excuse to celebrate what could be better than a glass of Champagne .
+During the regular tastings run by Cumbria’s Master Sommelier Stephen Wilcock at the shepherds inn people have often asked about the origins of Champagne and how it became the wine of celebration.
+So with Christmas just around the corner and a good excuse to celebrate what could be better than a glass of Champagne .

 The name derives from the Latin ‘campus’, ‘campania’ or field.
 In Old French this became ‘Champaign’; today, Champagne.